-How will the Electric Mobility Strategy be developed?
+How was the Electric Mobility Strategy developed?

 Process for Electric Mobility Strategy Development